 the road Poortwachter bends to the right, you also turn right here.
 Then turn first left, into Grote Beer.

-the road bends left: just after the bend, turn off right into Brink.
+the street bends left: just after the bend, turn off right into Brink.

 pass the anti-cycling barrier, and walk along the footpath, to the corner of this block.
-This is the local shopping centre Middenhoven: in front is the light metro station Brink.
+This is the local shopping centre Middenhoven: it faces the now-closed light metro station.

-cross the light metro line, and go slightly left into the cycle path, at the sign ‘Dr. Willem Dreesweg 416-422’.
+cross the road and the tracks, and go slightly left into the cycle path, at the sign ‘Dr. Willem Dreesweg 416-422’.
 The path parallels a decorative watercourse, with some wooden bridges.

 follow this path along the watercourse: don’t turn off into the housing.
-Cross the last (third) wooden bridge, and cycle toward the open land ahead.
+The path then crosses a wooden bridge, and you cycle toward the open land ahead.